+See Appendix~\ref{sec:more_analysis} for more details of the setup, additional analysis on path length and rewards, factors linked to high reward.
+A preliminary fine-tuning result on \texttt{GPT-4o} is shown in Appendix~\ref{sec:fintune}.
+We also do a Best-of-N experiment to investigate the scaling bounds in Appendix~\ref{sec:scale}.

-\subsection{Comparison of Different Methods}
+\subsection{Comparison of different methods}

-\textbf{Setup.} To disentangle how different methods (e.g, prompting, test-time scaling) influence agent behavior, we evaluate six different configurations (Prompts in Figure~\ref{fig:base_prompt} to \ref{prompt:stra}). \textbf{(1) Base} The default prompt. \textbf{(2) Strategy} adds additional notes on using the alert tables as a reference to investigate, which is usually how a SOC analysts find information. \textbf{(3) ReAct} We follow ReAct~\cite{yao2022react} to add 3 few-shot examples to base.
-These examples are selected from successful runs of a sampled train set. \textbf{(4) Expel} ~\cite{zhao2024expel} first distills rules from a small training split, then invokes this external memory, as well as retrieving similar examples during inference. \textbf{(5) Best-of-$\textbf{N}$} retries at most three times and returns the highest-reward trajectory.
+\paragraph{Setup.} To disentangle how different methods (e.g, prompting, test-time scaling) influence agent behavior, we evaluate six different configurations (Prompts in Figure~\ref{fig:base_prompt} to \ref{prompt:stra}). \textbf{(1) Base Prompt}. \textbf{(2) Strategy} adds additional notes on using the alert tables as a reference to investigate, which is usually how a SOC analysts find information. \textbf{(3) ReAct} We follow ReAct~\cite{yao2022react} to add 3 few-shot examples to base, which are selected from runs of the train set. \textbf{(4) Expel} ~\cite{zhao2024expel} first distills rules from a small training split, then invokes this external memory, as well as retrieving similar examples during inference. \textbf{(5) Best-of-$\textbf{N}$} retries at most three times and returns the highest-reward trajectory.
 This is an oracle setting in which the agent needs the reward to determine if a problem needs to be rerun. \textbf{(6) Reflection}~\cite{shinn2023reflexion} extends Best-of-$N$ by letting the agent criticize its failed attempt, append the learned rule to the prompt, and retry.
-We run all methods on \textbf{GPT-4o}, \textbf{GPT-4o-mini}, and \textbf{o3-mini} (\texttt{temp} = 0, \texttt{max\_step} = 15) and report average reward, interaction turns, and API cost in Table \ref{tab:method_summary}.
-(Also see a preliminary fine-tuning result on \textbf{GPT-4o} in Appendix~\ref{sec:fintune}.)
+We run all methods with max turn set to 15 on \texttt{GPT-4o}, \texttt{GPT-4o-mini}, and \texttt{o3-mini} and report average reward, interaction turns, and cost in Table \ref{tab:method_summary}.